Volunteer Your Tech & Consulting Skills

 The program offers technology planning services to cohorts of 10-15 nonprofit organizations.
 Volunteer consultants will work in teams of two to help an organization assess its current use of technology and develop a plan for using technology to better deliver their mission.
-In addition, trainings are offered to Plan IT! participants and to other nonprofits throughout the year.

-About Plan IT! - Walla Walla
+About Plan IT - Walla Walla

-Serve as a Pro Bono Planning Consultant in the Plan IT!
-Cohort Program
+Serve as a Pro Bono Planning Consultant in the Plan IT Cohort Program

 Technology is a tool to help nonprofits to increase their impact on the community.
 Unfortunately, many nonprofits do not have a plan for how to incorporate new technology or use the technology they have fully.

 We are seeking volunteers with diverse tech skills and a broad understanding of business technology to support nonprofits.
-Plan IT! is a 501 Commons’ program designed for organizations with little to no technology staff.
+Plan IT is a 501 Commons’ program designed for organizations with little to no technology staff.
 Volunteers are matched to work in pairs with a nonprofit organization.
-Each pair will follow a highly structured process to facilitate an assessment of an organization's current technology, help identify key issues and opportunities for improvement, and develop a plan for the organization to carry out in the next 12-18 months.
+Each pair will follow a highly structured process to facilitate an assessment of an organization's current technology, help identify key issues and opportunities for improvement, and develop an action plan for the organization to carry out in the next 12-18 months.

 As a Technology Planning Consultant, you will have the opportunity to: